MrBin99/django-vite/README.md

 ### Custom attributes

-By default, all scripts tags are generated with a `type="module"` and `crossorigin=""` attributes just like ViteJS do by default if you are building a single-page app.
+By default, all script tags are generated with a `type="module"` and `crossorigin=""` attributes just like ViteJS do by default if you are building a single-page app.
 You can override this behavior by adding or overriding this attributes like so :

 ```